BINUS BUSINESS SCHOOL

 - Allow the students to choose the subject according to their interest, talent, and capacity.

 - Give the possibility to the execution of education system with plural input and output.

 - Facilitate the adaptation of the curriculum to the rapid development of knowledge and technology.

 - Enables the evaluation system of advance learning of the students could be conducted optimally.

 Basic Characteristic of Credit is:

-To attain the good result, a student is expected to provide 50 minutes face to face for each credit per week, and at least one or two hours of self-learning.
+At BINUS Business School Undergraduate Program, one credit equals to 36-48 hours/semester.
+In attaining a good result, a student is expected to provide 50 minutes face to face for each credit per week, and at least one or two hours of self-learning.
 The recently mentioned time is provided to recite and explore the material that has been accepted in the course, for example: reading the textbook suggested, doing the task, etc.

 One credit is made up of: